 Securing the Grid Services

-XAP security is enabled by setting a system property.
+Data grid security is enabled by setting the

-This property affects the GSA, GSM, GSC.
-Actually it affects also a standalone PU instance (with a space).
+This property affects the GSA, GSM, and GSC.

 The Grid Service Manager (GSM) is responsible for managing Processing Units and Grid Service Containers.
 The GSM accepts deployment and un-deployment requests of Processing Units, and provisions them to GSCs.
-To deploy, un-deploy you need Provision PU privileges.
+To deploy and un-deploy you need Provision PU privileges.

 A secured GSM can only connect to another secured GSM.
 This means that a Processing Unit managed by a secured GSM can be recoverable upon failover only by another secured GSM.

-The XAP Manager is a component which stacks together the LUS and GSM along with ZooKeeper and a RESTful Management API.
+The GigaSpaces Manager is a component that stacks together the LUS and GSM along with Apache ZooKeeper and GigaSpaces's REST Manager API.
 The privileges of the GSM are the same as if it were standalone.
-For each REST operation, we list the required privilege in the yaml file, also viewable in the Swagger tool (see RESTful API).
+For each REST operation, we list the required privilege in the yaml file, also viewable in the Swagger tool (see the REST Manager API topic).
 For example, starting a container would require Manage Grid privileges.
 Deploying a Space or a Processing Unit would require Provision PU privileges.
-For more information about using the RESTful API with security, refer to REST Manager API - Security.
+For more information about using the REST Manager APU with security, refer to REST Manager API - Security.

 When an Elastic Processing Unit is deployed, the GSM performs the initial provisioning and the ESM monitors it to ensure the elastic requirements are met.
 This means that when the service grid is secured, the ESM requires credentials with Manage PU and Manage Grid permissions to monitor and manage the elastic processing units.
 This is done using the